sass/sass/spec/types/number.md

 ### Compatible Units

-Two units are said to be "compatible" if they are identical or if their [conversion factors] have the same unit.
+Two numbers' units are said to be *compatible* if:

+* there's a one-to-one mapping between those numbers' numerator units such that each pair of units is either identical, or both units have a [conversion factor] and those two conversion factors have the same unit; and

+* there's the same type of mapping between those numbers' denominator units.

 [conversion factors]: #conversion-factors

+Similarly, a number is *compatible with* a set of units if it's compatible with a number that has those units; and two sets of units are *compatible* if a number with one set is compatible with a number with the other.

 ### Potentially Slash-Separated Number